 Your I-20 (for F-1 Students)/DS-2019 (for J-1 students) document will be processed and mailed to you once you follow these steps:

 - Transfer Students (currently at a US institution): Complete a Marietta College transfer release form with your current DSO’s signature and your program end date.
 We cannot give you an I-20 for Marietta College without these form.
 Please also send WES certified transcripts from your high school and universities outside of the United States, and official transcripts from your current US institution.

 - Step Three: Pay Your SEVIS I-901 Fee

 This fee is required for all new international students and must be done on-line.
-Search for FMJ fee for the direct link to payment.
+Use fmjfee.com to make your payment.
 Transfer students who complete the transfer-in clearance form will not need to pay this fee again.

 - Step Four: Make a Visa Appointment